 In 2010, Attorney Eric J. Beaver joined his father James R. Beaver in the practice of law, and Halleck & Beaver P.C. was renamed Beaver & Beaver P.C.

-Take the first step by calling us at 219-866-4171 or by sending an email to schedule an appointment.
-We are here for you when you may not know where to turn.
-Let us work with you to help develop a road map toward a legal resolution.
+Take the first step by calling the firm at 219-866-4171 or by sending an email to schedule an appointment.
+Attorney Beaver is here for you when you may not know where to turn.
+Let him work with you to help develop a road map toward a legal resolution.